 6) Thibaud Elziere

-Thibaud Elziere co-founded Fotolia.com in 2004 alongside Oleg Tscheltzoff.
-More recently, he founded eFounders, which is a startup studio focusing on enterprise software startups.
-Asked what makes a good business angel, he says: “A good business angel is someone who isn’t a stakeholder in the company at an operational level, but is always available for the founders to help with their small day-to-day issues as well as their big strategic questions.”
+Thibaud Elziere cofounded Fotolia.com in 2004 alongside Oleg Tscheltzoff.
+More recently he founded eFounders, a startup studio focusing on enterprise software.
+Asked what makes a good business angel, he said: “A good business angel is someone who isn’t a stakeholder in the company at an operational level, but is always available for the founders to help with their small day-to-day issues as well as their big strategic questions.”

 7) Martha Lane Fox